gsuttie/cloudcommunity/index.md

 ---
 layout: default
 ---

-# Welcome to GitHub Pages
+# Welcome to the Cloud Community

  Check out our <a href="https://gsuttie.github.io/cloudcommunity/Blogs/">Community Champions</a>.